GordonBeeming/DefaultCSharpRepoFiles/README.md

 Default C# Repository Files  gb-defaults-csharp  [C#]      .NET/CSharp/git/editorconfig
 ```

-and now to use the files in your repository, simple run
+## Using the template

+Once installed, you can easily use the files by using the following command:

 ```bash
 dotnet new gb-defaults-csharp